WHS injuries and incidents

 Notifiable injuries by body part and occurence

-In 2015–16, we recorded 12 notifiable injuries, categorised below by body part and how the injuries occurred.
-We also detail our near miss safety incidents, although we are not obligated to record and report these.
+In 2016–17, we recorded three notifiable injuries, categorised below by body part and how the injuries occurred.

 WHS activities and initiatives